 The Son of God did not consider it a thing to be seized, to be equal with God His Father.

 In Hebrews 1:3 we find that the Son of God (prior to His incarnation) existed as “the brightness of His glory, and “the express image” of His Father’s person.
 An “image” is a copy.
 An “express image” is an exact copy.
-The Son of God existed as an exact copy of God.
+The Son of God existed as an exact copy of God His Father.
 God is omnipresent, omniscient and omnipotent, why would there need to be two - of Him?
-Answer: Because He must become helpless and die, while at the same time “upholding all things”.
+Answer: Because the Father could not become a human being, and then die, while at the same time “upholding all things”.

 Some have interpreted the phrase “did not consider it robbery” to mean that Christ did consider Himself equal with God.
 Other translations do not convey this meaning.
 Christ did not consider it a thing to be seized upon, to be equal with God.
 He was content with His position as the Son, and the representative or “Word” of God.
 Lucifer on the other hand, sought to seize equality with God.
 Philippians 2:5 seeks to contrast Christ with Lucifer.
 One maintained respect for the Father as “head”.
 The other did not.